godzilla-reject/Mage-Metal_Backup/Player-Facing Rules/Character Creation/Metals/Primary Metal Components/3. Metal Cores/Support/STSC-001 ''Infinite Hydrangea''.md

 >>
 >> [[Construct]], [[Area\|Area (10-sp Emanation)]], [[Healing]], [[Brilliant]]
 >> - - -
 >> You conjure a blossom from the Unending Garden, using it to heal yourself and allies.
 This Blossom is Size 2, provides cover, and has 10 * Tier Health and 2 + Tier Toughness.
-At the start of each of your turns for the duration,
+For the duration, at the start of each of your turns, you can spend any number of Focus dice to have the Blossom radiate a healing wave that heals all allies within the Area for the amount of dice spent.
+If you have no dice to spend, the healing wave heals 1 Health.
 >
 >> [!embed-feat] *Advanced Enhancement*
 >> *When this part is upgraded to Advanced, your Metal's Core Intrinsic Ability gains this enhancement.*